 Generally, if material containing asbestos is dumped or otherwise contained on private property, it remains the responsibility of the property owner.
 If a complaint is made to Council regarding asbestos on private property, regulatory officers may investigate the complaint and, if necessary, the property owner may be required to remove and safely dispose of the waste material.

-Householders disposing of less than 10 square metres are able to take advantage of a Householder Asbestos Kit, which includes a safety gear bag and instructions for how to remove asbestos safely in your home.
-Kits are $80 each and can be collected from Council’s Casino and Evans Head offices.
+Householders disposing of less than 10 square metres are able to take advantage of a Household Asbestos Disposal Kit, which includes a safety gear bag and instructions for how to remove asbestos safely in your home.
+Kits are $82.50 each and can be collected from Council’s Casino and Evans Head offices.
 The landfill requires 24 hours’ notice to prepare for receiving asbestos.
 Notice can be given by calling 02 6662 6580 on the day before disposal is required.

 Regulatory measures to ensure compliance